-The defrost control is a time/temperature control which includes a field selectable time period between defrost cycles (30, 60, 90, or 120).
-The time period is selected using DIP switches located on the board.
-The setting is initial period only then varies with defrost length.
+The defrost control is a time/temperature control which has field selectable settings of 30, 60, 90, or 120 minutes.
+The default defrost interval is set to 60 minutes.
+To meet AHRI rating, adjust defrost length to Rated Defrost Interval Length per Table 3.